 Study of Collaborative Practice Arrangements

 In September 2011, the Journal of Oncology Practice published results from ASCO's Study of Collaborative Practice Arrangements.
 Funded by Susan G. Komen for the Cure®, the study examined the role of non-physician practitioners in treating patients with cancer.
 View the full, detailed report and an accompanying editorial, published in the Journal of Clinical Oncology.
-See the press release for further details.

 Program Directors Survey